 - 10 Best Stocks to Buy Today

-Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool's board of directors.
-Chris Neiger has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends Alphabet (A shares), Alphabet (C shares), Nvidia, and Tesla.
-The Motley Fool recommends Ford.
+Demitrios Kalogeropoulos has no position in any of the stocks mentioned.
+Jamal Carnette, CFA has no position in any of the stocks mentioned.
+Leo Sun has no position in any of the stocks mentioned.
+The Motley Fool owns shares of and recommends Ambarella and Nvidia.
+The Motley Fool recommends BlackBerry.
 The Motley Fool has a disclosure policy.